Take a 1-min quiz to get a Weight Loss Plan! Male Female

 Feeling low during your period can be attributed to various factors, including hormonal fluctuations, premenstrual dysphoric disorder (PMDD), fatigue due to heavy menstrual bleeding, changes in serotonin levels, and potential nutrient deficiencies such as iron (5).

 These components can collectively contribute to feelings of sadness, tiredness, and mood changes during menstruation.
-Knowing what’s normal and what’s not can help you determine if your symptoms are related to hormones or something more serious.
+Knowing what’s normal and what’s not can help you determine if your feelings are related to hormones or something more serious.

 It’s normal to feel: